JuliaGK/course-my-first-blog/README.md

 # my-first-blog

-Projeto de blog desenvolvido durante o curso online do Django Girls.
+This repository contains a blog developed during an online Django Girls course.